'Honey Direct from the Hive'

 Click to Order Raw Goldenrod Honey

 Goldenrod honey has been described with a variety of color and taste descriptions.
-Our goldenrod honey is a light to medium honey in color and has a bit if a bite to it.
-Our customers who buy this honey like it for their allergy issues since goldenrod honey is taken off very late in the season when goldenrod is primarily the only plant in bloom.
+Our goldenrod honey is a light to medium honey in color and has a bit of a bite to it.
+Our customers who buy this honey tell us they like it for their allergy issues since goldenrod honey is taken off very late in the season when goldenrod is primarily the only plant in bloom.
 Mead makers love it for making their batches of mead.
 This honey also granulates quickly.